 1. What are the brand's fabric and materials comprised of?

 When shopping for underwear or any sustainable fashion choosing from the most sustainable fabrics like jute, hemp, organic cotton or modal is crucial.
 When it comes to underwear, the key is breathability; which synthetic fabrics like nylon, polyester, and spandex do not allow.
 Therefore it is best to go for natural fabrics, specifically cotton.

 Where possible, opting for organic cotton or a breathable organic alternative is ideal to avoid the pesticide and other chemical use involved in the farming and manufacturing processes of conventional textiles into wearable garments.

 You also want to look out for sustainable alternatives to chemical dyes and dyeing processes that are extremely harmful to the environment, and potentially harmful to us as well.

 When considering organic materials and fabrics look for these third-party certifications to help you identify the right brands and products for you: Better Cotton Standard, ECOCERT, Global Organic Textile Standard (GOTS), Organic Content Standard (OCS), and USDA-Certified Organic.

 When shopping in-person check the tags.
 You'd be surprised how many clothing items are made with synthetic fabrics.

 When it comes to ethical sourcing, we consider the practices around the production of the garment.
-So whether it’s a pair of ethical jeans to wiggle into, eco-friendly leggings and sweaters, or some lovely ethical underwear, I look for garments that are produced using responsible environmental and labour practices throughout the supply chain, wherever possible.
+So whether it’s a pair of ethical jeans to wiggle into, eco-friendly leggings and eco sweaters, or some lovely ethical underwear, I look for garments that are produced using responsible environmental and labor practices throughout the supply chain, wherever possible.